doncandela/mgah/mgah.md

 - **Conda environments and Apptainer**.
 Often, and for all the examples in this document, there is no need to create a Conda environment when an Apptainer container is being used - the container serves as an environment.
 (One could run an Apptainer container from a Conda environment if additional packages not installed in the container were needed  -- but that is not shown here.)

-- The following Conda environments are created and used on a PC, when Apptainer is not being used:
+- The following Conda environments are created and used on a PC, when Apptainer is not being used (except for **`ompi`** which is used when an Apptainer container is run).

   - **`p39`** (defined just above) has Python 3.9, NumPy, SciPy, etc but does not have OpenMPI, PyTorch, or CuPy.
   - **`dfs`** (defined in [Installing a local package](#local-package) below) environment for trying out  the local package `dcfuncs`.